jmackraz/baker-house/README.rst

 This is a home automation hobby project.
 The goal is to be able to execute any commands I want on a Raspberry Pi in my house, using Alexa.
 There are no home automation frameworks, pluggable interfaces, controllable device adapters/drivers.
 Just Python.
 Development can be done entirely on my Macbook, using the python AWS IoT API.

 Architecture:
     Alexa Skill -> Lambda -> AWS IoT (device shadow) -> HOUSE FIREWALL -> IoT Python Client -> home control hub RESTful service

 There is a lot of Alexa and IoT setup that is not yet documented here.

-The hub service (in the ./hub directory) is a pyramid app but unlike the cookiecutter example, it's self-contained in a single file.
+The hub service (src/house_hub.py) is a pyramid app but unlike the cookiecutter example, it's self-contained in a single file.

 Status
 ------